Pumpkin Carrot Pecan Bread

 - Bake the loaf for 40-45 minutes or until an inserted toothpick removes clean without batter.

-- Let cool 30 minutes.
+- Let cool for 30 minutes.
 This recipe is extra delicious with butter or whipped cream!